mtumilowicz/calculator/README.md

 All classes that could be immutable are immutable.
-In `Main` class in `main` method we load (hardcoded) `*.txt` file from resources (path: `src/main/resources/operations.txt` so to run the program using console we have to replace the file with our own and just type: `java Main` (remember to compile project at least once, and to provide access to third-party libraries.).
+In `Main` class in `main` method we load (hardcoded) `*.txt` file from resources (path: `src/main/resources/operations.txt` so to run the program using console we have to replace the file and just type:
+`java Main` (remember to compile project at least once, and to provide access to third-party libraries.).
 ## Third-party libraries
         <dependency>
             <groupId>com.google.guava</groupId>